ValentinVignal/flutter_packages/packages/animated_collection/README.md

 ## animated_collection

-A collection of animated widgets.
+A Flutter library with simple animated widgets and utilities methods to use with animations.

 - `AnimatedVisibility`.
 - `AnimatedBoolean`.